gridsome/gridsome.org/docs/plugin-api.md

 ## Client API

-Create a file named `gridsome.client.js` in your plugin root folder which exports a function.
+The `gridsome.client.js` must also export a function.
 The function will receive the Vue instance, plugin options and a context.
 The context has references to options for the Vue app, the VueRouter instance and VueMeta settings.
 The file is loaded on the server and in the browser as default.

 ```js
 /**